-CO-PAY: Co-payments must be made monthly; failure to make monthly payments may result in termination of program space.
+Co-payments are considered your assigned tuition and must be made monthly.
+Failure to make monthly payments according the financial policy may result in termination from the program.
 In additional, you will be responsible for the co-payment that is determined by the 3rd party, even if it is not reflected on your monthly statements, as we do not always receive notification of additions or changes until after statements have been emailed.
-Payments are due by the 5th day of the month of service unless other payment arrangements have been made with the Childcare Administrative Coordinator.